 - Time Management

 What We Offer

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
-This is the reason our study skills tutors in the Washington, DC region consider the bigger picture.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.
+That's why our study skills experts in the Washington, DC region keep the big picture in mind.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 Our study skills program teaches strategies for smart studying, including:

 - Time management competencies for efficiently managing schedules and coursework.